sagemath/trac_to_gh/Issue 8954.md

 # Issue 8954: Implementation of the affine nilTemperley Lieb algebra of type A

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8954

 Original creator: aschilling